Hot tubs are among the most luxurious home appliances you can own. But they also come with downsides.

 As you can see, you’ve got plenty of options when it comes to designing a solar-powered hot tub.
 Of course, you’ll need to make the final call when it comes to which system is right for you.

 Are you interested in learning about other innovative ways to harness the power of the sun?
-Here’s what you need to know about using solar panels to power your home 24/7.
+Here’s what you need to know about using solar panels at night to power your home 24/7.